 Dawn Loveland Navarro (Director of Education Outreach) moved to the Philadelphia area from Connecticut, where she was the Director of Education at Playhouse on Park.
 She created, oversaw, and taught programs that served approximately 4,000 students per year.
 In addition to being a theatre educator, Dawn is also a director and a stage manager.
 Recent Playhouse on Park directing credits include Proof, Oleanna, The Trestle at Pope Lick Creek, and Red Light Winter; plus shows for young audiences including Busytown, Goodnight Moon, Go, Dog.
 Go!, and If You Give a Mouse a Cookie.
 Dawn has stage managed over 30 productions at regional theatres.
 She was a directing assistant at Berkshire Theatre Festival and traveled to Florida Studio Theatre for theatre education professional development.
 Dawn is a graduate of Middlebury College.
 Email Dawn at Dawn@TheatreHorizon.org.

 Steven P. Nemphos (Webmaster & IT Director) has worked with Disney, SeaWorld, Yosemite National Park and many of the region’s professional theaters; both on and off the stage; and, in all major mediums including television, radio and film.
-Steve was previously the associate producer, casting director and production manager of Theatre Horizon.
-He is currently a casting associate at Philadelphia Casting, an adjunct professor of theatre at Montgomery Community College and serves on the Creative Montco Placemaking Subcommittee.
-Recent professional experience includes The Big Knife (Assistant Director) at Roundabout Theatre Company on Broadway under Tony-Award Winner Doug Hughes.
+Steven lives in Los Angeles where he is pursing an acting career.
+Broadway: The Big Knife (Assistant Director) at Roundabout Theatre Company under Tony-Award Winner Doug Hughes.
 BFA, NYU.
 Email Steven at Steven@TheatreHorizon.org.

 Tim Odom (Assistant Production Manager & Master Carpenter) has worked with Theatre Horizon in various capacities over the last 3 years and is excited to take on more of a full time role.
 Tim recently studied Theatre Arts at Montgomery County Community College.
 He has worked on many shows both professionally and at the college level, on and off the stage.
 Some of his credits include Theatre Horizon’s The 39 Steps, and I Am my Own Wife; The Fringe show The Ballad of Joe Hill; and, MCCC’s The Glass Menagerie, Dead Man’s Cell Phone and The Laramie Project.
 The latter having a profound impact on his life as a person and as an artist.
 Tim also has his own independent movie production company TinyTime Productions.
 Email Tim at Tim@TheatreHorizon.org.